-I am a Fixed Term Assistant Professor at the Eli Broad College of Business and an Adjunct Assistant Professor at the Department of Economics at Michigan State University.
-Prior to starting at Broad, I was a Research Assistant Professor at the Quello Center in MSU’s College of Communications Arts and Sciences.
+I am Associate Director of the Brandmeyer Center for Applied Economics at the University of Kansas, School of Business.
+I am also an Adjunct Assistant Professor at Michigan State University, where I have held various roles, with the prime one being a Research Assistant Professor at the Quello Center in MSU’s College of Communications Arts and Sciences.
 I am an economist by training with a research focus on vertical arrangements and structural changes between firms as well as in firm price discrimination strategies.
 In my recent work, I have delved into these issues in the context of regulation in media and information markets, including with regard to network neutrality, price cap regulation of upstream wireline service markets, and wireless deployment.
 More recently I have also undertaken a research agenda focused on the economic and social impacts of autonomous vehicles.

 Prior to joining MSU, I was an Industry Economist in the FCC’s Wireless Telecommunications Bureau (WTB) and Wireline Competition Bureau (WCB).
 At the FCC, I advised senior-level policymakers on economic and regulatory issues.
 I have provided economic expertise on various rule makings, mergers, and secondary market transactions involving the allocation of electromagnetic spectrum for mobile use.
 In 2013, I received the FCC’s Excellence in Economic Analysis Award for my contribution to the analysis of an infrastructure joint venture between two wireless providers (see Award Letter and WT Docket 12-187).
 This work motivated my theoretical research on production joint ventures.